Back To Search Results

 Etiology

-Rao et al. first proposed a biphasic progression of hyperparathyroidism in 1988.
-They suggested that parathyroid hormone levels are elevated during the initial phase, but serum calcium remains within normal parameters.
-This first phase is generally asymptomatic and was not identified as a precursor or early form of hyperparathyroidism until recently.[5]
-(The second phase would include hypercalcemia along with elevated parathyroid hormone levels and would be considered classic primary hyperparathyroidism.)
-Parathyroid hormone levels are not generally checked in patients with normal serum calcium titers.
-It is only recently that osteoporosis and metabolic bone disease centers have become proactive in evaluating potential bony defects in patients at risk of skeletal disease that these normocalcemic hyperparathyroidism conditions were detected.
+In 1988, Rao et al first proposed a biphasic progression of hyperparathyroidism.[16]
+They suggested that PTH levels are elevated during the initial phase, but serum calcium remains within the reference range.
+This first phase is generally asymptomatic and was not identified as a precursor or early form of hyperparathyroidism until recently.
+The second phase would include hypercalcemia along with elevated PTH levels and would be considered classic PHPT.[9][16]

 Epidemiology

-• Different studies have used different cutoffs for 25 hydroxyvitamin D{25(OH) vitamin D} levels and estimated glomerular filtration rate (eGFR) when interpreting PTH values.
+• Different studies have used different cutoffs for 25-hydroxyvitamin D levels and estimated glomerular filtration rate (eGFR) when interpreting PTH values, and the assays have differing accuracy rates.

-• The lack of a large population to study the natural history of nPHPT prospectively
+• The lack of a large population prevents prospectively studying the natural history of NHPT.

-Some normocalcemic patients can become hypercalcemic during another measurement on a different day, which changes the classification and diagnosis.
+• Some normocalcemic patients can become hypercalcemic when the calcium is measured on a different day, which changes the classification and diagnosis.[6][7][8][9][19]

-Parathyroid incidentalomas were found in some patients undergoing thyroid surgery.
-The patients with this finding were normocalcemic before surgery.
-When compared to those patients who were operated on for proven classical PHPT, the normocalcemic incidentaloma patients were younger and had parathyroid glands that weighed less.
-Biochemically and histologically, they were less hyperfunctioning and secreted less PTH.
-The sex distribution, cell type, and incidence of disease in multiple glands did not differ.
-These findings suggest that nPHPT is an earlier form or precursor of classic primary hyperparathyroidism.[9]
+Parathyroid incidentalomas were reported in some normocalcemic patients undergoing thyroid surgery.[20]
+Compared to patients who underwent surgical therapy for proven classical PHPT, the normocalcemic incidentaloma patients were younger and had parathyroid glands that weighed less.
+Biochemically and histologically, these patients secreted less PTH.
+The sex distribution, cell type, and disease incidence in multiple glands did not differ, which suggests that NHPT is an earlier form or precursor of classic PHPT.[20]

 Pathophysiology

-In nPHPT, the bone turnover markers and the net calcium release, as measured by urinary calcium/creatinine ratio, are lower than their hypercalcemic counterparts with similar PTH values.
-There is a decreased ability to suppress phosphate and promote calcium reabsorption in the renal tubules.
-Thus, for similar PTH concentrations, some patients became hypercalcemic while others did not, confirming tissue resistance to PTH in these patients.[11]
+In NHPT, the bone turnover markers and the net calcium release, measured by the urinary calcium/creatinine ratio, are lower than their hypercalcemic counterparts with similar PTH values.
+The renal tubules are less able to suppress phosphate and promote calcium reabsorption.
+Thus, for similar PTH concentrations, some patients became hypercalcemic while others did not, confirming tissue resistance to PTH in these patients.[22]
+A large study comparing patients with NHPT and PHPT found significantly higher levels of 25-hydroxy vitamin D and serum phosphorus in patients with NHPT than in PHPT.

-Studies from parathyroid glands of nPHPT patients show similarity to normal glands with no change in calcium-sensing receptors, chromogranin A, PTH, or mitotic index (Ki-67).
-However, decreased vitamin D receptor (VDR) expression and increased cyclin D1 observed in these patients are similar to diseased glands.
-Therefore, it has been postulated that the discordance between calcium-sensing receptors and either VDR or cyclin D1 or both could result in maintaining normocalcemia in nPHPT.[12]
+Studies from parathyroid glands of NHPT patients showed similar expression of the calcium-sensing receptor (CaSR), chromogranin A, PTH, and mitotic index (Ki-67) compared to normal parathyroid glands.[23]
+Glands from those with hypercalcemic hyperparathyroidism had reduced expression of the CaSR.
+However, decreased vitamin D receptor (VDR) expression and increased cyclin D1 were observed in the glands of both normocalcemic and hypercalcemic patients.[23]
+Therefore, experts postulated that discordance between CaSR and either VDR or cyclin D1 could result in maintaining normocalcemia in NHPT.[23]

 • Aciduria